jonas-hurst/embeddings/README.md

 Models trained on earth observation imagery, from which general-purpose embeddings can be distilled.
 These embeddings capture the essence of the input imagery.

+**TODO** MUST contain embeddings as assets, or as property, or both

 - Examples:
   - [Item example](examples/item_embedding_granular.json): Shows the usage of this extension when each item represents one embedding
   - [Item 2 example](examples/item_embedding_multiple.json): Shows the usage of this extension when each item can represent multiple embeddings